 - Usable: Your landing page should be readable with no scrolling issues to reach the usability goal.
 You can encourage users to take action more quickly with smooth navigation.

-- Intuitive: Your landing page should make sense to users so that they immediately understand what it is about and what you want them to do.
+- Intuitive: Your landing page should make sense to users to understand what it is about and what you want them to do.

 - Persuasive: Your landing page should encourage visitors to convert into leads, customers, and advocates for your brand.

 You can save this page as a bookmark and return to it whenever you want to optimize your landing page.
 Here, you will find a checklist of landing page optimization steps.
-For a detailed understanding of useful tips and effective tools for each step, save and read this file.
+To understand useful tips and effective tools for each step, save and read this file.

 What Landing Page Optimization Tools You Should Use

 To properly optimize your landing page, you need to analyze both quantitative and qualitative behavioral data with landing page optimization tools.
-These tools will help you make modifications to your landing pages and test them to see how efficient they are in improving conversion rates.
+These tools will help you modify your landing pages and test them to see how efficient they are in improving conversion rates.
 Keep in mind that the people behind the conversion rate are your customers!

 Elementor is a drag-and-drop page builder for WordPress.
 This plugin helps you design stunning pages using a visual editor.
 It’s designed to let you easily create dynamic websites.
 This all-in-one WordPress plugin enables you to handle every component of your website design in a single platform.
 You may modify your website to fit your brand with motion effects, numerous fonts, and upgraded background photos.